rojounooo/hacking-dvwa/File Upload/file_upload_medium.md

     - On Burp Suite turn the intercept on to catch request

-9. Upload file
+9. Upload file:

+    - Request will be caught by Burp

-10. Edit request:
+10. Edit request in Burp Proxy:

-    - In Burp Proxy, scroll down to filename and change to php_reverse_shell.php
+    - Scroll down to filename
+    - Change from
     ```bash
+    filename="php_reverse_shell.jpg"
+    ```
+    - to:
+    ```bash
     filename="php_reverse_shell.php"
     ```

-11. Forward the request and turn intercept off
+11. Forward the request

+    - Turn intercept off

 12. On the kali terminal start a listener